 Toolangi State Forest just north of Healesville, offers an immersive learning environment for schools and community groups in Victoria’s tall forest region.
-The name Toolangi is an Aboriginal word meaning tall trees.
+The name Toolangi is derived from an Aboriginal expression describing a stringy-bark gum tree.
 The forest is mainly Eucalypt forest that has regrown from the 1939 Victoria Bushfires.
 Large sections of the forest were also burnt in the 2009 Victorian Bushfires, although there are some pockets of old-growth forest that have not yet been logged or seriously burnt.

 All courses meet multiple curriculum outcomes.
-Our concentrated learning experiences provide experiential learning, delivers essential field experience, makes learning fun (important after extended lockdowns and home schooling in 2020), as well as connects and empowers people to relate and interact with the natural environment.
+Our concentrated learning experiences provide experiential learning, delivers essential field experience, makes learning fun (important after extended lockdowns and home schooling for the last two years), as well as connects and empowers people to relate and interact with the natural environment.

-All our educators are specialists in their fields with significant experience – so come join us for a day of experiential learning that will awaken the senses, improve physical and mental wellbeing, as well as deliver curriculum outcomes.
+All our educators are specialists in their fields with significant experience – so come join us for a day of experiential learning that will awaken the senses, improve physical and mental wellbeing, as well as deliver curriculum outcomes and essential learning.

 We suggest you use the community toilets along the way and be ready to start at 10am sharp to maximise your time in the forest.
 Our introduction is at the Discovery Tree Room (where you can explore an array of wildlife and see images of logging over the century)…before we set off to visit a Mountain Ash Forest, Temperate Rainforest, River and Logging Coupe.
 Note our educators guide the program from your bus – so please allow one additional seat on the bus for them.